zammad/zammad-org/src/it/reference/environment-variables.md

   response read.
 This is an additional hard ceiling on top of `ZAMMAD_HTTP_OPEN_TIMEOUT` and `ZAMMAD_HTTP_READ_TIMEOUT`.

-## Come impostare le variabili d'ambiente
+## How to set environment variables

 Dipende da come hai installato Zammad (pacchetto, Docker).
 Impostala tramite `zammad config`.